Innokentiy945/StaApi/ReadMe.md

-# Serbian Langauge Exercise Generation & Validation Engine
+# Serbian Language Exercise Generation & Validation Engine

 A deterministic exercise generation and validation engine built around **DataJson as the single source of truth**.